valtimo-platform/valtimo-documentation/templates/feature/README.md

 {% endtab %}

 {% tab title="Via IDE" %}
-\[description of how to configure feature in the codebase with an autodeployment file]
+\[description of how to configure feature in the codebase with an auto-deployment file]
 {% endtab %}
 {% endtabs %}